gvwilson/thirdbit/src/fiction/santas/index.md

 She shook her head.
 "No, not really.
-I'm sorry.
-I'm so sorry."
+I'm sorry."

 He squeezed her hand.
 "You have nothing to be sorry about.
-You've helped a lot of people."
+You've helped a lot of people.
-He took a deep breath.
-"And now I need you to help one more time."
+You can rest now."

 </section>